spcl/serverless-benchmarks/docs/experiments.md

 [01:37:06.778731] Experiment.PerfCost-04bb Non-parametric CI 0.99 from 1790.051 to 1821.556, within 0.8713239422285015% of median
 ```

 The full data can be found in the `experiments-result/perf-cost` directory.
-Each file has a format of `<experiment>_results_<mem-size>.json`, and contains the data for each invocation, in a human-readable JSON format.
+Each file has a format of `<experiment>_results_<mem-size>.json`, and contains the data for each invocation in a human-readable JSON format.

 #### Postprocessing Results

 We support querying cloud logs to locate cloud provider billing data.
 SeBS achieves this by reading the experiment data obtained in the previous step, finding all invocation IDs, querying cloud log entries, and finding matching data.
-To process result, run:
+To process results, run:

 ```
 sebs.py experiment process perf-cost --config config/example_perf_cost.json --output-dir experiments-result
 ```

-For example, on the AWS you should see the following output for each experiment configuration:
+For example, on the AWS, you should see the following output for each experiment configuration:

 ```
 [02:16:22.871599] AWS.Config-81b0 Using cached config for AWS